docker/docs/ee/ucp/admin/install/install-on-azure.md

   the host, including domain names).
 Note this value is case sensitive, and all values should be in lowercase.
 - An Azure Service Principal with `Contributor` access to the Azure Resource Group hosting the UCP Nodes.
+This Service principal will be used by Kubernetes to communicate with the Azure API, The Service Principal ID and Secret Key are needed as part of the UCP prerequisites.
 If you are using a separate Resource Group for the networking components, the same Service Principal will need `Network Contributor` access to this Resource Group.

 UCP requires the following information for the installation: